Life Insurance Claims Contestability Period

 The Contestability Statute is Straightforward and Clear

-As long as the premiums are paid on time, the statute protects insureds and beneficiaries by limiting the amount of time the insurance company can cancel a policy to two years.
+As long as the premiums are paid on time, the statute protects insureds and beneficiaries by limiting the amount of time the insurance company can deny a claim, with some exceptions, to two years.
 It also helps to ensure the integrity of the life insurance policy to some extent by promoting clarity.
 In many ways the two year contestability period is analogous to a two year statute of limitations.

 Despite the straightforwardness of the two year incontestability statute, policyholders and beneficiaries are often subject to the greedy conduct of multibillion dollar life insurance companies.
 Whenever possible, these massive companies attempt to deny or dispute a claim.
 For this reason, it is essential to protect the policyholder’s interests and those of the beneficiary or beneficiaries.

-That is why it is advisable to consult with a professional life insurance attorney when any questions or issues arise pertaining to your policy.
+That is why it is advisable to consult with an experienced life insurance claims attorney when any questions or issues arise pertaining to your policy.

 What are the Rights of the Life Insurance Company During the First Two Years of the Policy?